TreeOfSelf/Sven-RTV/README.md

 - `nominate [map name / partial map name]` - If a map isn't specicif to one map, a menu will display for the player to pick a map to nominate.
 One map per player, until MaxMapsToVote.

 ## Configs:
-There are 9 Variables you can manipulate, you have to go to console and type as_command rtv.cvarhere value.
+There are multiple configurations you can manipulate, you have to go to console and type as_command rtv.cvarhere value.
 Add the below defaults to your "server.cfg" file if you haven't already.